azureleaf/dorm-management-app/README.md

 1. Laravel + Blade + MySQL
 1. Accounting
     - Show payment history tables
     - Billing to each boarder: Monthly boarding fee, penalty fines, reward for dorm tasks
     - Register if the electronic payment was successful or not.
 1. Show the latest info of the dorm
-  - Follow-ups
+    - Notification to the members
     - Dorm events scheduling
     - Show "bad boarders" who didn't pay on schedule or those who didn't do the assigned dorm chores
 1. Show the records on the events in the past
     - Minutes of the meeting
-  -
+    - Monthly financial reports
+    - History of the dorm events
 1. Write w/ Vue.js instead of Blade
 1. Login feature: Session Management, Middlewares
     - With E-mail & Password
 1. Admin feature
 1. Form Validation
 1. Automatic Chores Scheduling
     - Ask every boarder which days are available for them
     - Confirm job scheduling
 1. Data visualization feature (maybe Chart.js): Show the financial history of the dorm in the past
 1. Vuetify

 ### Optional features
-- Slack Integration
+- Slack integration / LINE integration
-- Google Calendar Integration
+- Google calendar integration
 - Dockerize
-- Deploy to the cloud server rather than on-premise one
+- Deploy to the cloud server